d4rkl04f/VisionWorkshop/1.getting.started/readme.md

 In order for a computer to have vision, it needs to have some fashion of representation of the physical world.
 The most readily accessible means to capture a representation of the physical world for most people is a camera - usually on their phone, laptop, or other computing device.

 Computer vision using a camera will typically process still images, or still images from video feeds.
-To this using Web Standards, we will have three steps.
+To do this using Web Standards, we will have three steps.

 The first step is providing a placeholder for the video.
 The second step is to get access to the camera on the device, and use that as the video feed.
 Finally, we need to get access to the pixels of the video feed, which can be accomplished using a canvas element.